 How many students do you enroll each year?

 Our class size is small; we typically enroll up to 30 students a year.

 What are classes like?

-You can see our plan of study here .
-Our classes are professional, but relaxed.
+You can view our most-current programs of study by cohort on our Current PT Students Our classes are professional, but relaxed.
 Students often have a collegial relationship with faculty.

 What type of anatomy is taken?